Peer Influence on West Point Cadets' Civil War Allegiances: Abstract

 \section{Abstract}

 Do social networks and peer influence shape major life decisions in highly polarized settings?
 We explore this question by examining how peers influenced the allegiances of West Point cadets during the American Civil War.
-Leveraging quasi-random variations in the proportion of cadets from Free States, we analyze how these differences affected decisions about which army to join.
-We find that a higher proportion of classmates from Free States significantly increased the likelihood that cadets from Slave States joined the Union Army, while almost all cadets from Free States joined the Union Army (if they decided to join the war).
-We further examine how cadets' decisions affected their military rank and career outcomes.
-Our findings highlight that peers still influence choices even when they are life-altering and occur during periods of extreme polarization.
+Leveraging quasi-random variations in the proportion of cadets from Free States, we analyze how cadets' decisions about which army to join depended on the composition of their peers.
+We have three main findings.
+First, there was a strong and significant peer effect: a higher proportion of classmates from Free States significantly increased the likelihood that cadets from Slave States joined the Union Army.
+Second, the peer effect varies with geography, most notably with the slave population share in cadets' home states or counties, and with cadets' own slave ownership in 1860.
+Third, peer effects were amplified by shared experiences such as having served together in the Mexican-American War, continuous military service, and belonging to the same cohort, suggesting that sustained interaction is important.

 JEL Codes: D85, J24, N31, N41

 \epigraph{ ``... for Civil War soldiers, the group cohesion and peer pressure that were powerful factors in combat motivation were not unrelated to the complex mixture of patriotism, ideology, concept of duty, honor and manhood, and community or peer pressure that prompted them to enlist in the first place.'' }{James M. McPherson, \textit{For cause and comrades: Why men fought in the Civil War \citeyearpar{mcpherson1997cause}}}